jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_401
 ^^^^^^^^^^^^

-This rule checks the colons are in the same column for all declarations in the generate declarative part in for generate statements..
+This rule checks the colons are in the same column for all declarations in the generate declarative part in for generate statements.

 Refer to the section `Configuring Keyword Alignment Rules <configuring_keyword_alignment.html>`_ for information on changing the configurations.

 **Violation**